 The principal of each school is the legal custodian of all student records for that school.

-Students and parents/legal guardians will have access to their school records.
+Students and parents/legal guardians will have access to student education records as defined by the Family Educational Rights and Privacy Act (FERPA).
 The schools will notify parents/legal guardians and adult students of the following:

 type of records kept